 pinch of cayenne for a kick

 Cost bottom of a Dutch oven in olive oil and heat over medium-high flame.
 Add the sausage and brown well on all sides, about 5 minutes.
 Don’t worry if the sausage isn’t cooked through in the center.
 After browning the sausage, remove it from the pan with a slotted spoon and set aside.
-Add the leek and carrots and reduce heat to medium.
-Saute until wilted slightly, about 5 minutes.
-Add the broth to the pan, cover and bring to a boil.
-Stir in the kale and add the beans and sausage.
+Add the leek and reduce heat to medium.
+Saute until leek starts to caramelize, about 10 minutes, then add the carrot.
+Cook together an additional 3 or so minutes, then add the broth to the pan.
+Cover and bring to a boil.
+Once carrots have softened a bit, stir in the kale and add the beans and sausage.
 Add seasonings.
 Return to a simmer and cook until the flavors meld together, about 15 minutes.
 Taste to correct seasonings and add more broth if you want it more soup-like.

 Just sayin,’ but I’ve been known to add a dash of kraut juice, worcestershire or tamari to deepen the flavor of the stew. 🙂